cooperM2002/Nermal-s-Game-Toolkit/README.md

 # Project Name
 <br>
-A Unity project focused on building a <b>toolkit of reusable, system-based gameplay mechanics</b> that draw heavy inspiration from the [Immersive Sim design philosophy](https://www.youtube.com/watch?v=iSF4xuEGgWs) with an emphasis on Valve-like game feel.
+A Unity project focused on building a <b>toolkit of reusable, system-based gameplay mechanics</b> that draw heavy inspiration from the <a href="[https://example.com](https://www.youtube.com/watch?v=iSF4xuEGgWs)" target="_blank" rel="noopener noreferrer">Immersive Sim design philosophy</a> with an emphasis on Valve-like game feel.

 **Goal:** provide clean, composable *systems* (inventory, interaction, AI perception, damage, etc...) that can be easily extended and customized.
 <br><br>